Presley Name Meaning: Origins and Significance

 1930s-1950s

 In the 1930s, Presley began to gain a bit more popularity.
 It still remained a relatively uncommon name, but more parents were starting to consider it for their children.
-This trend continued into the 1940s and 1950s, with Presley remaining more popular as a boy’s name.
+This trend continued into the 1940s & 1950s, with Presley remaining more popular as a boy’s name.

 1960s-1980s